Why semantic search?

 To learn more about the ins and outs of the Empathy Platform Semantics microservice to return semantic results, check out the Microservices layer from the Interactive map.

-Traditional keyword search instead is based on exact keyword matching, trying to match identical terms in queries with product catalogue information.
-If the precise search terms aren't included in the product catalogue, no results are returned.
+Traditional keyword search instead is based on exact keyword matching, trying to match identical terms in queries with product catalog information.
+If the precise search terms aren't included in the product catalog, no results are returned.
 So, in many situations, traditional commerce search experiences need to be curated and complemented with features such as related tags, facets and filters, synonyms, or partial results.

 Semantic search advantages